Lee wave

 In meteorology, lee waves are atmospheric stationary waves.
 The most common form is mountain waves, which are atmospheric internal gravity waves.
-These were discovered in 1933 by two German glider pilots, Hans Deutschmann and Wolf Hirth, above the Krkonoše.
+These were discovered in 1933 by two German glider pilots, Hans Deutschmann and Wolf Hirth, above the Giant Mountains.

 They are periodic changes of atmospheric pressure, temperature and orthometric height in a current of air caused by vertical displacement, for example orographic lift when the wind blows over a mountain or mountain range.
 They can also be caused by the surface wind blowing over an escarpment or plateau, or even by upper winds deflected over a thermal updraft or cloud street.

 The vertical motion forces periodic changes in speed and direction of the air within this air current.
 They always occur in groups on the lee side of the terrain that triggers them.
 Sometimes, mountain waves can help to enhance precipitation amounts downwind of mountain ranges.
 Usually a turbulent vortex, with its axis of rotation parallel to the mountain range, is generated around the first trough; this is called a rotor.
 The strongest lee waves are produced when the lapse rate shows a stable layer above the obstruction, with an unstable layer above and below.